 3. Knowledge Graph Eating Up Featured Snippets:

 What happened was that these snippets were replaced by Google’s Knowledge Graphs.
 A lot of high traffic keywords observed a knowledge graph from Wikipedia that focused on the topic.
-This may actually be noted as the bursting of the bubble here.
+This may be noted as the bursting of the bubble here.

 Leave a Reply